NVIDIA/NVFlare/tests/integration_test/README.md

 ## Folder Structure

+- src: source codes for integration test system
 - data:
   - apps: applications for testing
-  - ha: ha test event sequence yaml files
+  - event_sequence: ha test event sequence yaml files
   - single_app_as_job: test configuration for single app as job test cases
-  - system: system setup config yaml files
 - tf2: TensorFlow2 related codes for the applications used in integration tests.
 - validators: Codes that implement the logic to validate the running result